zacharykratochvil/ProbRobotDeepRL/README.md

 ` pip install -r requirements_pip.txt `

 ## Running Simulation from Pre-trained Model
-For simple task, use main__1__1651713571/model200_actor.pth
+Models are over 200MB each, so we do not provide them here, but we do provide a video called "learned_complex.mp4" If you do train a new model and wish to run it, run:
+(with poetry)
+` poetry run python main.py --num-envs 1 --seed 1 --num-minibatches 1 --total-timesteps 500 --num-steps 50 --gui --checkpoint-actor [file]`
+(without poetry)
+` python main.py --num-envs 1 --seed 1 --num-minibatches 1 --total-timesteps 500 --num-steps 50 --gui --checkpoint-actor [file]`
+either command must be followed by the actual path to the checkpoint file of the model you which you wish to load.

 ## Training
-To replicate the submitted video, run:
+To train, run:
 (with poetry)
-` poetry run python main.py --num-envs 1 --train --seed 1 --total-timesteps 500 --num-steps 50 --gui `
+` poetry run python main.py --seed 1 --num-envs 1 --num-steps 300 --num-minibatches 3 --update-epochs 3 --total-timesteps 300000 --train --gym-id TurtleRLEnv-v0 --learning-rate 3e-4 --reward_scheme dense --gui `
 (without poetry)
-` python main.py --num-envs 1 --train --seed 1 --total-timesteps 500 --num-steps 50 --gui `
+` poetry run python main.py --seed 1 --num-envs 1 --num-steps 300 --num-minibatches 3 --update-epochs 3 --total-timesteps 300000 --train --gym-id TurtleRLEnv-v0 --learning-rate 3e-4 --reward_scheme dense --gui `

 ## Transfer learning
 To perform transfer learning, use the arguments: